thegeekyb0y/sklearn-cheat/README.md

 ```

+## Regression

-### Regression
+### LinearRegression
-- **LinearRegression**: A fundamental statistical technique used to model the relationship between a dependent variable and one or more independent variables.
+A fundamental statistical technique used to model the relationship between a dependent variable and one or more independent variables.
 It assumes a linear relationship and is effective for predicting continuous outcomes.

 ```python
 from sklearn.linear_model import LinearRegression from sklearn.model_selection import train_test_split